httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 ### type

-The "type" value of the Use-As-Dictionary header is a sf-string value that describes the file format of the supplied dictionary.
+The "type" value of the Use-As-Dictionary header is a Token value that describes the file format of the supplied dictionary.

 "raw" is the only defined dictionary format which represents an unformatted